-Phlebotomy course will be offered Fall Term 2021.
+Phlebotomy course will be offered Winter Term 2022.

 Informational Meetings are cancelled until further notice

 The primary responsibility of a phlebotomist is to draw blood specimens from patients for laboratory tests.
 The job includes establishing a professional relationship with the patient, selecting and preparing the puncture site, collecting specimens, preparing and maintaining equipment, and caring for the patient after specimen collection.
 Other duties include entering data into a computer and performing clerical duties associated with lab test record keeping.

 Those completing the training are well prepared for productive, rewarding careers in the following settings:

 - Independent reference laboratories

 - Donor facilities